yasirarism/NekozuUserbotPython/README.md

 pip3 install -r requirements.txt

-and satisfy the values in
+and satisfy the values in .env

 python3 -m NekozuUserbotPy
 ```